AlgyJr/ios_guides/Using-UITableView.md

 #### Step 3: Set the datasource and delegate

 Declare that the class implements the table view datasource and delegate protocols.
 Look for the class declaration at the top of your Swift file.
 Add `UITableViewDataSource` and `UITableViewDelegate` after `UIViewController`.
+Note that there will be an error that your class doesn't implement the required UITableViewDataSource functions.
+The error won't go away until you complete Step 4 below.

 ```
 class YourViewController: UIViewController, UITableViewDataSource, UITableViewDelegate {